dlang/DIPs/DIPs/DIP1NNN-DK.md

 }
 ```

-This hack doesn't hold up when the user makes his own type:
+This is a special case the compiler allows, but this does not hold up when the user makes his own type:

 ```D
 import std;